 DBeaver is a universal database management tool that connects to over 100 databases through JDBC and proprietary drivers.
 It's built on the Eclipse platform and runs on Windows, macOS, and Linux.

-The tool ships in three main editions: Community (free and open-source under Apache License), Pro, and Enterprise.
+The desktop tool ships as a free Community edition (open-source under Apache License) plus three paid tiers—Lite, Enterprise, and Ultimate.
 Companies like Amazon, Apple, Netflix, and Walmart use it—though which editions they run isn't public.

 Quick Facts:

-DBeaver Editions Compared: Free vs Pro vs Enterprise
+DBeaver Editions Compared: Community vs Lite vs Enterprise vs Ultimate

 Community Edition (Free)

-Community covers SQL databases: PostgreSQL, MySQL, MariaDB, SQLite, Oracle, SQL Server, and dozens more.
+Community covers SQL databases: PostgreSQL, MySQL, MariaDB, SQLite, Oracle, SQL Server, and 100+ more—plus cloud warehouses like Snowflake, Redshift, and BigQuery via JDBC.
 You get the SQL editor with syntax highlighting, a data editor with filtering, ER diagrams, and SSH tunneling.

 For personal projects and standard relational databases, Community is genuinely sufficient.
-The catch: no NoSQL, no cloud-native databases, no Visual Query Builder.
+The catch: no NoSQL, no AI assistant, no Visual Query Builder, no enterprise security.

 Team Edition & CloudBeaver

 Team Edition adds real-time collaboration and role-based access control.
-Pricing ranges from $80 to $800 per user per year depending on the feature set.
+Pricing is role-based, from $82 (Viewer) to $810 (Administrator) per user per year.

 DBeaver Pricing Breakdown 2026